iAloudat/PublicLibrary-SQL/README.md

-# Database-Library-System
-Database Library System
+# Database Library System

 ### Introduction

 The Database Library System is intended to Automate the library activities such as creating a new borrower, giving books to the borrowers, maintaining the details of all the item that were available in the books .
 This also helps the librarians by providing information such as total copies available each book, list of books that belong to a particular category (Short, Long Loan, Reference items, etc.).

+# Deliverable

 ### Deliverable 1: